Tangjiahui26/DataAnalysisWithR/hw03/README.md

 ***But I want to do more!***

 1. Layout stretch goal: get table and figure side-by-side.
-[This gist](https://gist.github.com/jennybc/e9e9aba6ba18c72cec26) might get you started.
+[This gist](https://gist.github.com/jennybc/e9e9aba6ba18c72cec26) might get you started.:white_check_mark:

 2. Table stretch goal: there are some really nice fancy table helper packages.
 [This tweet from @polesasunder](https://twitter.com/polesasunder/status/464132152347475968) will point you toward some R packages you may want to check out (pander, xtable, stargazer).